 If you create repeating appointments, then those appointments will be added to the case as long as the number of repeating appointments does not exceeds the maximum number of appointments allowed of the selected case or if the case does not have an approved number of appointments set.

-Seeing the position of the appointment in the case
+Viewing the series of appointments in the case

-For example, if you have a case with a maximum of 5 appointments approved and you have 5 appointments scheduled for the client when viewing then the appointment side modal, you will see where that appointment sits in the case.
+As an example, if the case has a maximum number of 5 appointments approved and you have 5 appointments scheduled for the client when viewing then the appointment side modal, you will see where that appointment sits in the case.

 You can click the case number to directly open up the case from the appointments side modal.